AleksSwan/aipiping/readme.md

-# Travel Recommendations App
+# To Do Recommendations App

-This project is a scalable FastAPI application that serves an endpoint to recommend three things to do in a given country during a specific season by consulting the OpenAI API.
-The application integrates a distributed component for background processing to handle the OpenAI API calls asynchronously, stores the results in MongoDB, and signals completion.
+This project is a scalable FastAPI application that serves an endpoint to recommend three things to do in a given country during a specific season by consulting the GROQ API.
+The application integrates a distributed component for background processing to handle the GROQ API calls asynchronously, stores the results in MongoDB, and signals completion.
 Docker Compose is used to manage the application components.

 ## Features